Skip to content

 These are those streets of NY.

-Best Streets of New York
+Best Streets Of New York

 I can’t believe it’s been over two years since I started living in Bushwick, Brooklyn.

-2. Stone Street
+2. Stone Street (Lower Manhattan)

 Many of my tour guests are astounded to realize that Manhattan didn’t always extend to five boroughs, or even the entire island of Manhattan, but was once condensed into what we know today as Lower Manhattan.

-Wall Street was actually a wall used to defend the city, Broad Street was a canal and City Hall was the edge of the city.
+Wall Street was actually a wall used to defend the city, Broad Street was a canal, and City Hall was the edge of the city.

-Along with that, Stone Street in Lower Manhattan was the first paved street in the city, and a historic landmark because of this.
+Additionally, Stone Street in Lower Manhattan was the first paved street in the city, and a historic landmark because of this.

 It was also once known as Brewer’s Row due to the abundance of breweries residing there.

-This boozy history has continued into today, as wandering the cobblestone alley you can create a DIY bar crawl via venues in historic buildings like:
+This boozy history has continued into today, as wandering the cobblestone alley you can create a DIY bar crawl via venues in historic buildings, like

-3. Bleeker Street
+3. Bleeker Street (West Village)

-I will admit Faicco’s arancini (rice balls coated in bread crumbs) have a lot to do with this — although that’s certainly not all.
+I will admit Faicco’s arancini (rice balls coated in bread crumbs) has a lot to do with thisโ€”although that’s certainly not all.

-If you’re a foodie or are looking for food-related NYC souvenirs, Bleeker Street — one of only two streets to run from the West to East Village — is a must-explore.
-It’s also full of Instagrammable NYC cafes and Instagrammable NYC restaurants!
+If you’re a foodie or are looking for food-related NYC souvenirs, Bleeker Streetโ€”one of only two streets to run from the West to East Villageโ€”is a must-explore.

 Forget Little Italy, which has honestly been so absorbed by Chinatown barely exists anymore; on Bleeker Street and its surroundings, you’ll find loads of authentic Italian culture.